- Share this article on Facebook

 - Share this article on Comment

-The show has been credited with reviving interest in baking across the U.K.
+Bake Off features amateur bakers whose work is judged by experts.
+It has been credited with boosting interest in baking across the U.K.

 Sign up for THR news straight to your inbox every day

 Sydney Sweeney Says Two Family Members Turned Off ‘Euphoria’ and “Walked Out” of the Room

 ‘Dave’ Breakout Tenea Intriago on Playing a Stalker Opposite Brad Pitt and Finding Humanity in Villains